sam2702/sql-database-project/README.md

 # Customer Feedback Analysis Project (SQL-Based)
-This project is designed to analyze customer feedback data using T-SQL in a structured, index-optimized SQL Server environment.
+Analyze customer feedback using T-SQL with fast queries, smart JSON parsing, and sentiment tagging all in a performance-tuned SQL Server setup.
-It demonstrates expertise in query performance, JSON data parsing, sentiment classification, and aggregation techniques for business insights.

 ## 📂 Project Structure